Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 #                         Push Notification Implementation and Tracking Troubleshooting

-To set up an Android app to receive push notifications, complete the following steps:
+**To set up server key in the campaign instance, complete the following steps:**

    1. To configure the app in Google Firebase, go to the Google [Firebase Console](https://console.firebase.google.com/) and sign in using your Google Developer credentials.
    2. Add a project and add your app under that project using the application ID that you used in app.